2017 10

 2001 Leoville Las Cases 93p

 Tasted twice - last time in June 2025.
 Consistent notes.
 This wine can't challenge a one-year-younger brother.
 Quite developed, a bit tight and tannic, some cigar tones, earthy flavors, fine acidity, and a long, firm finish.
 It could have had some more fruit sweetness.
 This was in September 2017.
-Similar appearance in June 2025.
+Then, a similar appearance in June 2025.

 2000 Leoville Las Cases 98-99p

 Tasted three times - last time in June 2025.
 Consistent notes.
 It's been 14 years since my previous tasting notes on this wine, and to be frank, it hasn't changed that much.
-In April 2003, I asked myself if this wine could match a First Growth's wine.
+In April 2003, I asked myself whether this wine could match a First Growth's.
 It almost did!
-With such richness of nuances, concentration, depth, and length, this wine could conquer the whole world.
+With such richness in nuances, concentration, depth, and length, this wine could conquer the whole world.
 A masterpiece that will last 30-40 years in the cellar.
-Jean-Hubert Delon continues in the most exemplary way his father's eminent wine work.
+Jean-Hubert Delon continues his father's eminent wine work in the most exemplary way.
 Then, in September 2017, it was still as young as ever, a blockbuster wine with tons of ripe fruit and ripe tannin.
 Still breathtaking in June 2025!
 This wine can keep forever!!

 1996 Leoville Las Cases 96p